GuillaumeDua/CppShelf/documentation/wf.md

 Such design is in opposition to STL's `<functional>`, where types like `std::function` provides a type-erasure restrained by a unique function signature.

-To allow multiples templates-parameters-pack in signatures, to represent for instance in one hand template-type-parameters and generic-parameters on the other,
+To allow multiples templates-parameters-pack in signatures, and represent for instance in one hand template-type-parameters and generic-parameters on the other,
 a type named `ttps<...>` is used to ease deduction.
+For some specific corner-cases, a type named `arg<...>` is also used to wrap `parameters`'s types in the same way.

 It also provides a precise support to `operator()` cvref-qualifiers.